 Do you have access to the Internet?

 Yes: Search the National Archives' collection database, RecordSearch.
 You can use 'Search now – as a guest' or 'Log in – as a registered researcher’.
 Enter the family name in the 'Keywords' query box on the Basic search for items screen.
-Note the series number, control symbol, access status and barcode number of relevant items.
+Note the series number, control symbol, access status and item ID number of relevant items.